 Alan Ladd, Jr. et al. v.
 Warner Bros.
-Entertainment - Represented the plaintiffs, including Alan Ladd, Jr., former Chairman of MGM Studios and two-time Academy Award-winning producer, during four years of litigation culminating in a four-week jury trial.
-The verdict was 12-0 in favor of plaintiffs in an entertainment industry precedent-setting case involving the methods of allocation of television licensing fees to films packaged in groups with other films.
-The jury verdict found that plaintiffs' films, including Blade Runner, Chariots of Fire, Police Academy and others, had been underallocated by Warner Bros. in the total amount of $96 million, resulting in failure to pay plaintiffs profits due of $3.2 million.
-In addition, the jury found by 12-0 vote that Warner Bros.' licensing practices breached plaintiffs' contract and violated the implied covenant of good faith and fair dealing pursuant to California law.
-This jury verdict was the first of its kind and has significant ramifications for the entertainment industry.
-On May 25, 2010, in a partially published opinion, the California Court of Appeal upheld the jury verdict in a 3-0 decision.
-In addition, the Court of Appeal found that Ladd's claims for fraud, breach of contract for loss of credit and improper accounting are remanded for trial before the fact-finder.
-The California Supreme Court denied Warner Bros.' petition for review.
+Entertainment – Represented the plaintiffs, including Alan Ladd Jr., former chairman of MGM Studios and two-time Academy Award–winning producer, during four years of litigation culminating in a four-week jury trial.
+The verdict was 12–0 in favor of plaintiffs in an entertainment industry precedent-setting case involving the methods of allocation of television licensing fees to films packaged with other films.
+The jury verdict found that plaintiffs’ films, including Blade Runner, Chariots of Fire and Police Academy, had been underallocated by Warner Bros. in the total amount of $96 million, resulting in failure to pay plaintiffs profits due of $3.2 million.
+In addition, the jury found by 12–0 vote that Warner Bros.’ licensing practices breached plaintiffs’ contract and violated the implied covenant of good faith and fair dealing pursuant to California law.
+This jury verdict was the first of its kind and has had significant ramifications for the entertainment industry.
+On May 25, 2010, in a partially published opinion, the California Court of Appeal upheld the jury verdict in a 3–0 decision.
+In addition, the Court of Appeal found that Ladd’s claims of fraud, breach of contract for loss of credit and improper accounting are remanded for trial before the fact-finder.
+The California Supreme Court denied Warner Bros.’ petition for review.

 BATJAC Productions, Inc. v.
 CBS – Defended CBS against net profit claims made by John Wayne’s heirs.

 Haber Productions, Inc. v.
-Fall Line Entertainment - Represented plaintiff in five-week jury trial for producer on an idea submission claim.
-Jury verdict of $5 million in favor of our client, including punitive damages.
-This case is the most recent idea submission claim tried in the Los Angeles County Superior Court.
+Fall Line Entertainment – Represented plaintiff in a five-week jury trial for the producer on an idea submission claim, leading to a jury verdict of $5 million in favor of our client, including punitive damages.
+This case is the most recent idea submission claim tried in Los Angeles County Superior Court.

 Williams v.
-CBS - Defended network against copyright and trademark infringement claims.
-Summary judgment granted in CBS's favor.
+CBS – Defended the network against copyright and trademark infringement claims.
+Summary judgment was granted in CBS’s favor.

 Corrie Sanders v.
-Lamon Brewster, WBO - Motion to dismiss granted and injunction denied in favor of client, allowing client to compete for WBO Heavyweight Boxing Championship.
+Lamon Brewster, WBO – Motion to dismiss granted and injunction denied in favor of our client, allowing the client to compete for the WBO Heavyweight Boxing Championship.

 Baker v.
-20th Century Fox - Defended studio and television network against idea submission claims.
-Case dismissed in client's favor.
+Twentieth Century Fox – Defended the studio and television network against idea submission claims.
+The case was dismissed in our client’s favor.

 Sheldon v.
 Columbia Pictures Television, Tony Danza, et al. – Defended studio and television producers against idea submission claims in a four-month jury trial.